HeshamAbedelatty/order-processing-system-backend/README.md

 ## Endpoints
 ### Postman Documentation
-For detailed documentation and testing of the endpoints, refer to the [Postman documentation](https://www.postman.com/winter-meteor-327606/workspace/appgain-backendtask/collection/31151980-17fc9f0b-5c38-46d6-ab25-2a0e2cbe5893?action=share&creator=31151980).
+For detailed documentation and testing of the endpoints, refer to the [Postman documentation](https://www.postman.com/winter-meteor-327606/workspace/appgain-backendtask/collection/31151980-17fc9f0b-5c38-46d6-ab25-2a0e2cbe5893?action=share&creator=31151980). note that it may not be opened in Microsoft Edge. open it in Chrome.

+## admin App:

+### you can open admin page by email:hesham@gmail.com , password: hesham2002

 ### accounts App: